tfpauly/draft-taps-quic-mapping/draft-taps-quic-mapping.md

 : A Connection object in the Transport Services API maps to a single QUIC stream between two hosts.
 This stream can be bidirectional or unidirectional.

 Initiate:
 : Calling `Initiate` on a QUIC stream Connection causes the implementation to prepare a new QUIC stream to the Remote Endpoint.
 If there is already a QUIC connection to the Remote Endpoint, `Initiate` simply prepares a new stream by allocating a stream ID.
+If the Selection Property `activeReadBeforeSend` (see {{Section 6.2.18 of I-D.ietf-taps-impl}}) is Preferred or Required, the new stream must be created by sending a QUIC STREAM frame with no data.
+From {{Section 2.4 of RFC9000}}, it is not certain that a QUIC implementation will offer this ability in its API, and if it this functionality is not available, such a call to `Initiate` (or `InitiateWithSend`, described below) results in an `InititateError`.
 If there is not already a QUIC connection established, the implementation will establish a connection first.

 InitiateWithSend:
 : Early data sent in `InitiateWithSend` will be used for 0-RTT QUIC connection establishment, if the QUIC connection to the Remote Endpoint is not already established and the local device has previously negotiated support for 0-RTT establishment with the Remote Endpoint.